embroider-build/embroider/packages/addon-dev/README.md

 Utilities for working on v2 addons.

+For a guide on porting a V1 addon to V2, see https://github.com/embroider-build/embroider/blob/main/PORTING-ADDONS-TO-V2.md

 ## Rollup Utilities

 `@embroider/addon-dev/rollup` exports utilities for building addons with rollup.
 To use them: